6 – The astronomical origin of tides

 A side view with tidal bulges left out.

 The Moon’s orbital path around the Earth is therefore not in line with the equator, except for two days in monthly tidal cycle is 29 ½ days.
-As the moon completes its orbit around the earth, it is North of the equator for ±14 days, and South of the equator for ±14 days.
+As the moon completes its orbit around the earth, it is north of the equator for ±14 days, and south of the equator for ±14 days.

 This also explains the scarcity of eclipses, see Figure 6.17, since the Sun, Earth and Moon are only occasionally precisely in line.